-A sermon for Safeguarding Sunday
+A Sermon for Safeguarding Sunday

 Yet we find him not gazing at frescoed walls in Thessaloniki, or downing copper jugs of retsina in an Athens taverna.
-Instead, we find him sitting on his narrow bed.
+Instead, we find him sitting on the edge of his narrow bed.
 He is unable to sleep, and he is afraid.
 His tiny room is perched high above the northern Aegean.
 The place he is staying is very remote and its gates have been locked.
 The nearest town is half a day’s walk and a boat journey away, and there is no boat until tomorrow.
 He is the only native English speaker, and there is no telephone.

-There is no place that does not need to be safeguarded, either.
-The incident I have described took place when I was staying as the guest of a monastic community.
+Context makes not a scrap of difference.
+The incident I have described took place when I was staying as the guest of a Christian monastic community.
 The two men were members of it.
 There was no one to whom I could turn: no number to call; no secure place to take shelter; no complaints procedure to pursue.
-Any of those formal provisions, all of which now populate the safeguarding policies of this and every church, might have helped me feel slightly less at risk than I did.
+Any of those formal provisions, all of which now populate the safeguarding policies of this Cathedral and of every church, might have helped me feel slightly less at risk than I did.